 During the Mormon War of 1838, Price served as a member of a delegation sent from Chariton County, Missouri to investigate reported disturbances between Latter Day Saints and anti-Mormon mobs operating in the western part of the state.
 His report was favorable to the Mormons, stating that they were not guilty, in his opinion, of the charges levied against them by their enemies.
-Following the Mormon capitulation in November, 1838, Price was ordered by Missouri governor, Lilburn Boggs to Caldwell County with a company of men to protect the Saints from further depredations following their surrender.
+Following the Mormon capitulation in November 1838, Price was ordered by Missouri governor, Lilburn Boggs to Caldwell County with a company of men to protect the Saints from further depredations following their surrender.

-After returning from the war, he returned to politics, serving as the 11th Governor of the Missouri from 1853 to 1857.
-When the Civil War began, Sterling Price was opposed to secession but, reversed himself after Federal militia, under Brigadier General Nathaniel Lyon, seized Camp Jackson near St. Louis, where pro-secessionist militia had gathered.
-When he joined with the Confederates, he was given command of the Missouri State Guard and led his forces to two early Confederate victories, the first at, Wilson’s Creek near Springfield, Missouri on August 10, 1861 and the second at Lexington, Missouri in mid-September.
+After returning from the war, he returned to politics, serving as the 11th Governor of Missouri from 1853 to 1857.
+When the Civil War began, Sterling Price was opposed to secession but, reversed himself after Federal militia, under Brigadier General Nathaniel Lyon, seized Camp Jackson near St. Louis, where the pro-secessionist militia had gathered.
+When he joined with the Confederates, he was given command of the Missouri State Guard and led his forces to two early Confederate victories, the first at, Wilson’s Creek near Springfield, Missouri on August 10, 1861, and the second at Lexington, Missouri in mid-September.

-Price was commissioned a major general in the Confederate States Army on March 6, 1862 just before the Battle of Pea Ridge, Arkansas.
+Price was commissioned a major general in the Confederate States Army on March 6, 1862, just before the Battle of Pea Ridge, Arkansas.
 His forces were defeated there and again at Iuka and Corinth in Mississippi.
 Price’s command fought a series of minor engagements during 1863 which had little effect on the war.

 Then, in the fall of 1864, Price mounted one final campaign, a large-scale raid into Missouri and Kansas from his base in northern Arkansas.
-Price cut a wide swath of destruction across his home state but, was finally run to ground by two Union armies at Westport in present day Kansas City and soundly defeated.
+Price cut a wide swath of destruction across his home state but, was finally run to ground by two Union armies at Westport in present-day Kansas City and soundly defeated.
 Price and the remnants of his command then fled south into Indian Territory (Oklahoma) and finally Texas.

 Price never surrendered after the war.
 He led his troops over the border and offered their services to Mexican Emperor Maximilian I, who refused them.
 Price then settled in a colony of former Confederates in Carlota, Veracruz.
 He was impoverished and in poor health when he returned to the United States in 1866.
-He died in St. Louis on September 29, 1867 and was buried in the Bellefontaine Cemetery in St. Louis, Missouri.
+He died in St. Louis on September 29, 1867, and was buried in the Bellefontaine Cemetery in St. Louis, Missouri.

-By Kathy Weiser-Alexander, August, 2017.
+By Kathy Weiser-Alexander, updated February 2020.